Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Oberon has lower income compared to national averages.
-The median income is $50,854 and the average income stands at $60,246.
-This contrasts with Rest of NSW's figures: a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $57,267 (median) and $67,843 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Oberon rank modestly, between the 27th and 35th percentiles.
-Distribution data shows that the largest segment comprises 31.4% earning $1,500 - $2,999 weekly (1,574 residents), which is similar to the regional pattern where 29.9% fall within this range.
-Housing costs are manageable with 87.2% retained, but disposable income sits below average at the 31st percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Oberon SA2 has lower income compared to national averages.
+The median income is $50,854 and the average is $60,246.
+In contrast, Rest of NSW has a median income of $49,459 and an average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates suggest the median income is approximately $57,267 and the average is $67,843 as of September 2025.
+Census data indicates that household, family, and personal incomes in Oberon rank modestly, between the 26th and 35th percentiles.
+Income distribution shows that the largest segment comprises 31.4% earning $1,500 - $2,999 weekly (1,574 residents), which is similar to the regional pattern where 29.9% fall within this range.
+Housing costs are manageable with 87.2% retained, but disposable income is below average at the 31st percentile.

 Frequently Asked Questions - Income